Baglecake/emile-mini/README.md

 ### Fourth-Order Cybernetics

-The social cognition components implement networks of observers, moving beyond individual autopoiesis toward collective refleivity and meaning-making.
+The social cognition components implement networks of observers, moving beyond individual autopoiesis toward collective reflexivity and meaning-making.
 This is demonstrated through:

-**Social Teaching/Learning**: Knowledge transfer preserving agent autonomy while enabling convergence, encouraged by the user through architectural design that is itself informed through the system as an autopoitetic epistemology of observers observing each other towards the recursive emergence of meaning through enactive contexts.
+**Social Teaching/Learning**: Knowledge transfer preserving agent autonomy while enabling convergence, encouraged by the user through architectural design that is itself informed through the system as an autopoietic epistemology of observers observing each other towards the recursive emergence of meaning through enactive contexts.

 **Trust Dynamics**: Agents evaluate knowledge sources based on past reliability and novelty, adapting dynamics to new  social and architectural environments.